basisproject/basisproject.github.io/faq.md

 No!
 Unlike traditional labor vouchers, credits *do not expire!* Does the value of the labor you provided to society "expire?"
 No?
 Then neither should the representation of the labor you've provided.

-The idea of expiring labor vouchers seems to fly in the face of all the things socialism stands for -- workers receiving the full value of their labor -- in an attempt to limit accumulation.
+The idea of expiring labor vouchers seems to be at odds with the idea of workers receiving the full value of their labor in an attempt to limit accumulation.
 But why should accumulation be limited?
 What if someone needs to save for a big family vacation?
 Or some other large purchase?

 Accumulation is a problem in a market system because profits distribute in uneven patterns and are subject to manipulation by those who already have capital.
-In a system of socialized profitless production and worker ownership, the billionaire class would disappear.
-Enforcing this through the monetary system is nothing more than an admission that a socialist economy is incapable of even distribution.
+In a system of profitless production and worker ownership, the billionaire class would disappear.
+Enforcing this through the monetary system is nothing more than a band-aid fix and an admission of failure.

 ## Why track resources and not just labor?